-- 5.1 The defendant to a proceeding commenced by writ must be served with an acknowledgment of service in Form No. 8.
-The defendant to a proceeding commenced by originating summons must be served with an acknowledgment of service in Form No. 9.
+- 6.1 The concept of entering an appearance was abolished in 1995. - 6.2 The defendant to a proceeding commenced by writ must be served with an acknowledgment of service in Form No. 8.
+The defendant to a proceeding commenced by originating summons must be served with an acknowledgment of service in Form No.9.
 Delivery to the defendant of a writ or originating summons alone does not constitute good service.
-It must be accompanied by an acknowledgment of service in Form No. 8 or Form No. 9, as appropriate. - 5.2 The defendant to a proceeding commenced by writ or originating summons must complete and file the acknowledgment of service within 14 days calculated from the date of service.
+It must be accompanied by an acknowledgment of service in Form No.8 or Form No.9, as appropriate. - 6.3 The defendant to a proceeding commenced by writ or originating summons must complete and file the acknowledgment of service within 14 days calculated from the date of service. - 6.4 Filing a completed acknowledgment of service does not constitute a waiver of the defendant's right to challenge the jurisdiction or apply to set aside the writ or originating summons on grounds of irregularity. - A defendant wishing to challenge the jurisdiction must take out a summons or motion within the period for serving a defence. - An acknowledgment of service form in Form No.8 or Form No.9 must be served on every person against whom a counterclaim is made or against whom a third party claim is made, unless that person is already a party to the action. - 6.7 A copy of every acknowledgment of service filed in the Court Office will be sent by the Clerk of the Court to the plaintiff or other claimant, as the case may be.

-- 5.3 Filing an acknowledgment of service does not constitute a waiver of the defendant's right to challenge the jurisdiction or apply to set aside the writ or originating summons on grounds of irregularity. - 5.4 A defendant wishing to challenge the jurisdiction must take out a summons or motion within the period for serving a defence. - 5.5 An acknowledgment of service in Form No. 8 or Form No. 9 must be served on every person against whom a counterclaim is made or against whom a third party claim is made, unless that person is already a party to the action. - 5.6 A copy of every acknowledgment of service filed in the Court Office will be sent by the Clerk of the Court to the plaintiff or other claimant, as the case may be.
+7. Default Judgments

-6 Default Judgments
+7.1 Applications for default judgments under O.13 or O.19 are made to the Clerk of the Court in Form No. 20 and must be accompanied by a draft order in Form No.21 or Form No.22.

-- 6.1 Applications for default judgments under O.13 or O.19 are made to the Clerk of the Court in Form No. 20 and must be accompanied by a draft order in Form No. 21 or Form No. 22. - 6.2 Upon filing an application for a default judgment, the Court file is deemed to be closed (0.42, r.6) until the application is either granted or rejected.
-During the period when the Court file is closed, no step may be taken in the action by either party. - 6.3 Applications for default judgments are processed administratively without the need for any appearance by or on behalf of the plaintiff. - 6.4 Default judgments may be final (i.e. in Form No. 21) or interlocutory (i.e. in Form No. 22). - 6.5 A plaintiff seeking a default judgment may also seek interest provided that his writ has been endorsed with a claim in compliance with O.6, r.2(e) (i.e. contractual interest) or r.2(f) (i.e. statutory interest) calculated in accordance with the rates prescribed by the Judgment Debts (Rates of Interest) Rules 1995. - 6.6 A default judgment may include fixed costs calculated in accordance with 0.62, r.7, provided that the writ has been endorsed with a claim in accordance with 0.6, r.2(g). - 6.7 Failure to endorse a writ in accordance with O.6, r.2 will prevent the plaintiff from obtaining a default judgment.
+- 7.2 Upon filing an application for a default judgment, the Court file is deemed to be closed (O.42, r.6) until the application is either granted or rejected.
+During the period when the Court file is closed, no step may be taken in the action by either party. - 7.3 Applications for default judgments are processed administratively without the need for any appearance by or on behalf of the plaintiff. - 7.4 Default judgments may be final (i.e. in Form No.21) or interlocutory (i.e. in Form No.22). - 7.5 A plaintiff seeking a default judgment may also seek interest provided that his writ has been endorsed with a claim in compliance with O.6, r.2(e) (i.e. contractual interest) or r.2(f) (i.e. statutory interest) calculated in accordance with the rates prescribed by the Judgment Debts (Rates of Interest) Rules 1995.
+The prescribed rates are varied from time to time in line with changes in the published LIBOR rates for the relevant currencies. - 7.6 A default judgment may include fixed costs calculated in accordance with O.62, r.7, provided that the writ has been endorsed with a claim in accordance with O.6, r.2(g). - 7.7 Failure to endorse a writ in accordance with O.6, r.2 will prevent the plaintiff from obtaining a default judgment.

-7 Summary Judgment
+8. Summary Judgment